eosc-life/WP2_workshop_tool_packaging/CellProfiler/CellProfiler.md

 ## Test CellProfiler installation

-1. Go to [https://cellprofiler.org/examples](https://cellprofiler.org/examples/) to download an example image from the human cell dataset.
+1. Go to the [CellProfiler website](https://cellprofiler.org/examples/) to download an example image from the human cell dataset.
 2. Make sure conda environment `cp319` is activated.
 3. Unzip and go to the `ExampleHuman` folder.
 4. Create a folder `output` to store analysis output files.